 - Kiwi fruit – the tariff of 45 per cent will be progressively eliminated by 1 January 2028 for the Australian growing months May to October each year.

-Resource commodities (energy and mineral products) and simply-transformed manufactures (comprising mainly unwrought metals such as aluminium and copper) accounted for nearly three-quarters of the value of Australia’s exports to Korea in 2016.
-While many Australian mineral and energy exports to Korea already entered duty free, Korea applies tariffs of up to 8 per cent on a range of priority resource products, and tariffs of up to 13 per cent on manufactured products.
+Resource commodities (energy and mineral products) and simply-transformed manufactures (comprising mainly unwrought metals such as aluminium and copper) accounted for over 80 per cent of the value of Australia’s exports to Korea in 2017.
+While many Australian mineral and energy exports to Korea already entered duty free, Korea applies tariffs of up to 8 per cent on a range of resource products, and tariffs of up to 13 per cent on manufactured products.
 Under KAFTA, Korea will progressively eliminate tariffs on Australian manufactures, resources and energy products by 1 January 2023.

-- Australian exports of crude petroleum to Korea were worth $543 million in 2016.
+- Australian exports of crude petroleum to Korea were worth over $600 million in 2017.

-- Korea’s 3 per cent tariff on crude petroleum imports from Australia will be eliminated by 1 January 2018.
+- Korea’s 3 per cent tariff on crude petroleum imports from Australia was eliminated on 1 January 2018.

-- Korea is Australia’s third largest market for liquefied natural gas after Japan and China, with estimated exports worth $2.4 billion in 2016.
+- Korea is Australia’s third largest market for liquefied natural gas after Japan and China, with exports worth an estimated $3.8 billion in 2017.

 - Korea’s 3 per cent tariff on natural gas imports from Australia was eliminated immediately on entry into force of the Agreement.